johnnyfleet/nixos-config/README.md

 sudo nix-collect-garbage  --delete-generations 1 2 3

-# recommeneded to sometimes run as sudo to collect additional garbage
+# recommeneded to sometimes run as sudo to collect additional garbage.
+This removes all older generations. then run nixos-rebuild to clear up boot menu.
 sudo nix-collect-garbage -d

 # As a separation of concerns - you will need to run this command to clean out boot